dbriemann/glyph-zero/README.md

 Two important points you should know:

 - The first paragraph of your issue is treated as summary for the blog post.
-- If you want to _delete_ an issue, just close it and rebuild with Glyph.
+- If you want to _delete_ an issue, just close it and rebuild with glyph.
 Closed issues will not be exported to HTML.
 You should also run `make clean` before building to make sure the old file is gone.

 ## Creating Themes & Customizing

-You can just use the default theme provided by Glyph-Zero.
+You can just use the default theme provided by glyph-zero.
 How it looks can be seen on [my personal blog](https://dbriemann.github.io/blog/).
 If you don't like it or just want something entirely different, you should just create a new theme.
 The easiest way to do this is by copying the default theme and adjusting it to your needs.

 Every theme consists of a directory in the themes folder and a few mandatory files (see Project Structure above).
 The name of the directory is the theme's name.
 Files that must exist for every theme are: